taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [awesome-ai](https://github.com/lencx/awesome-ai) - 🤖 Awesome AI
  * [awesome-chatgpt-code-interpreter-experiments](https://github.com/skalskip/awesome-chatgpt-code-interpreter-experiments) - Awesome things you can do with ChatGPT + Code Interpreter combo 🔥
  * [awesome-ai](https://github.com/520hacker/awesome-ai) - Research on the ecosystem of open source AI forwarding shell applications, collect open source AI forwarding shell applications, and compare them.
 ChatGPT, OPENAI.AZURE, BAIDU, XUNFEI.
+ * [Awesome-ChatGPT-AI-ZH](https://github.com/changeyu0229/awesome-chatgpt-ai-zh) - The "AI Knowledge Base" that has been exposed to over 10 million people on the internet is now officially open source on Github.
+It will be permanently updated for free and provide tutorials for using ChatGPT, Midjourney, and more.

 |Name|GitHub Stars|Language|License|